Mastin Family Tree

 Lawrence (Luke), Julie and Elena in New York, June 2000

-Three years later, in August 1997, we moved to Bogotá, Colombia, out of the frying pan into the fire in some respects, although in other respects a breath of fresh air after Venezuela.
-Despite its terrible reputation, Colombia is actually a lovely country, with beautiful scenery, lots of history, and the most polite and friendly people you could ever wish to meet.
-More travelling around South America ensued (Peru, Argentine, Chile, and of course Colombia), and although travel in much of Colombia was considered dodgy at best, we did our best to do it justice.
-During our stay the personal security situation deteriorated still more but, to cut a long story short, the Venezuela and Colombia years are well-documented online at Luke's South American Diary.
+Three years later, in August 1997, they moved to Bogotá, Colombia.
+Although in some respects this was out of the frying pan and into the fire, in other respects Colombia was a breath of fresh air after Venezuela.
+Despite its terrible reputation, it is actually a lovely country, with beautiful scenery, lots of history, and the most polite and friendly people you could ever wish to meet.
+More travelling around South America ensued (Peru, Argentina, Chile), and, although travel in much of Colombia was considered inadvisable at best, he managed to circumvent many of the Embassy's rules and travelled extensively anyway.
+During their stay in Colombia the personal security situation deteriorated still more and, to cut a long story short, the Venezuela and Colombia years are well-documented online in Luke's South American Diary.

-After just two years of this stint, "the bank" in its wisdom decided to close all it's South American operations at the drop of a hat, and we moved back to the place where we always knew we would settle, Toronto, where we remain to this day.
-We still love the city: we live right on the beach, we go canoeing in the back-country in the summer, we sweep up bagfulls of scarlet leaves in the autumn, we go skiing for the day in the lovely cold winters, and spring only lasts for a couple of weeks anyway.
-I took up website design (Luke's Web Pages for Less).
-Elena has oodles of friends, and a busy social and sports calendar.
-Life is good.
+After just over two years in Bogotá, in 1999, "the bank" in its wisdom decided to close all it's South American operations at the drop of a hat, and Luke and Julie moved back to the place where they always knew they would settle, Toronto, Canada.
+They remain there to this day, and still love the city.
+They live right on the beach, go canoeing in the back-country in the summer, sweep up bagfulls of scarlet leaves in the autumn, go skiing for the day in the lovely cold winters, and spring only lasts for a couple of weeks anyway.

 Back to List of Biographies